danbev/learning-iot/doc/bluetooth.md

 ADV_IND we can understand that this is an advertisment PDU and that it is used as an indication that does not require a reply.

-The package format for all PDU the same header and the payload varies depending on the type specified:
+The packet format for all PDU the same header and the payload varies depending on the type specified:
 ```
  +-----------+------------------+